Skip to content

 Simplified complex calculations

 Payroll calculations grow more complex as the workforce grows, adding overtime classifications, multi-state tax jurisdictions, benefit tiers, and commission structures that manual processes struggle to handle consistently.
-Automated systems apply the correct calculation rules for each employee classification without requiring the payroll team to track rule differences manually.
+Automated systems apply the correct rules for each employee classification without requiring the payroll team to track differences manually.
 An employee working in California has different daily overtime rules than one in Texas.
 A commission-based worker's overtime calculation includes the commission in the regular rate of pay.
 Automated payroll handles both correctly by default.

 Time and cost savings